oras-project/oras/docs/proposals/formatted-output.md

 ```

 > [!NOTE]
-> When pulling a folder to filesystem, the value of `Path` should be an absolute path of the folder.
+> When pulling a folder to filesystem, the value of `Path` should be an absolute path of the folder and should be end with slash `/` or backslash `\`, for example, `/home/Bob/sample-folder/` on Unix or `C:\Users\Bob\sample-folder\` on Windows.
 Other fields are the same as the example of pulling files as above.

 For example, pull an artifact that contains multiple layers (files) and show their descriptor metadata as raw JSON as standard output.